 - Does not prevent an employer from disciplining an employee for consuming or being under the influence of cannabis in the workplace.

 - Creates a licensing structure for medical marijuana businesses that will be regulated by both the department and local government.

-Constitutional Amendment A (CA-A), if passed, would legalize the recreational use, possession, and distribution (up to one ounce) of marijuana for individuals 21 years old and older.
+Constitutional Amendment A (CA-A), would legalize the recreational use, possession, and distribution (up to one ounce) of marijuana for individuals 21 years old and older.
 The amendment would require all revenue, not including implementation costs, to be split between the state’s general fund and the public education system.
 The amendment requires the state legislature to pass separate laws regarding the medical use of marijuana.
 Furthermore, it requires the state legislature to pass laws regulating the cultivation, processing, and sale of hemp.
 While the amendment allows for the establishment of marijuana businesses, it also allows for homegrown cannabis.

 SOUTH DAKOTA MARIJUANA TIMELINE